Crisissupercool/Abschlussprojekt_marcri/README.md

 # Abschlussprojekt_marcri
 This is a project from Cristian Martin for the end of my first year as an informatic.
-I created a Web-site that shows realtime data about natural disasters and has an included AI that analyzes those disasters.
+I created a Web-site that shows realtime data about natural disasters that has an included AI that analyzes those disasters.
 ## How to use
 Install node.js (you can download from https://nodejs.org)
 ```bash